 To be announced

-Inventiveness and heartfelt music underline their approach to performances and their concerts feature music from Denmark and Sweden as well as Iceland, Finland and the far reaches of the windswept Faroe Islands.
-The ensemble has won numerous prestigious Danish Music Awards and toured throughout Europe and beyond, with performances in Japan and the Sydney Opera House in Australia.
-Recent tours in the US have opened ears, eyes, minds, and hearts.
-The trio collaborates regularly with the Danish String Quartet and the Copenhagen Philharmonic.
-The band was honored to be recognized in 2021 as a “Special Ensemble” by the Danish Arts Foundation—the first folk and roots musicians to be so designated.
+Dreamers’ Circus display inventiveness and talent in their approach to performances that include music from Denmark and Sweden as well as Finland, Norway and the far reaches of the windswept Faroe Islands.
+The ensemble has won five prestigious Danish Music Awards and toured throughout Europe and beyond, with performances in Japan and the Sydney Opera House in Australia.
+Their first US tour in 2019 opened ears, eyes, minds and hearts.
+The trio collaborates regularly with the Danish String Quartet and the Copenhagen Philharmonic and performs with other orchestras.

 Highlights of the 2022–23 season include debut performances at Celebrity Series of Boston, San Francisco Performances, two performances at Detroit Chamber Music, two at Music at Dumbarton Oaks in Washington, DC, Brigham Young University, Modlin Center for the Arts in Richmond, and a jointly presented performance by Saratoga Performing Arts Center and Caffe Lena, the oldest folk-oriented coffee house in the U.S.. which has hosted artists such as Bob Dylan, Ani DiFranco. and Arlo Guthrie.
 The trio makes return stops to Bucknell, PA, Orono, ME, Burlington, VT and Portland, OR.